 Additional digital expansion projects under Kuykendall's supervision have included the development of a mobile app, the creation of microsites focused on fundraising efforts and the debut of a unique promotional effort (Project 300) for all of the University's student-athletes.

-He also serves as the sport administrator for the men's and women's tennis teams (since 2009-10) and men's soccer program (since 2011-12) and is a member of the BIG EAST Conference Tennis Committee (served as chair in 2013 for the men's tournament).
+He has also served as the sport administrator for the men's and women's tennis teams (since 2009-10) and men's soccer program (since 2011-12) and was a long-time member of the BIG EAST Conference Tennis Committee (served as chair in 2013 for the men's tournament).
 A recent alum of the University's graduate program, Kuykendall is the department's brand manager and has also recently become involved in the planning and execution of multiple facility-upgrade projects.

 A native of New Berlin, Wis., Kuykendall spent two years (2005-07) as an assistant sports information director at the University of South Florida.
 While in Tampa, he worked as the men's basketball contact while also supervising the athletic department's official web site (GoUSFBulls.com).
 The site underwent a significant upgrade and redesign in his first year with the department, of which he served as the project leader.